 - When and why to give etc.

 All good and Biblical but I believe too narrow an approach to stewardship.
-Stewardship is the broad heading, giving in church is a sub-heading under Steward-ship.
-Basically stewardship is the management of what God has given us to His glory and the edification of others and ourselves.
-For example, Adam was the steward of all that God gave him and was taught to return the 1st portion to God.
+Stewardship is the broad heading, giving in church is a sub-heading under stewardship.
+Basically, stewardship is the management of what God has given us to His glory and the edification of others and ourselves.
+For example, Adam was the steward of all that God gave him and was taught to return the first portion to God.
 He managed everything; the giving of the first portion was only part of his stewardship, not the whole of it.